krxthx/dobby/README.md

 <h2>meenakshi-a-desktop-assistant</h2>

-Built with pyttsx3 and sapi5.
+A Desktop assistant built with python (pyttsx3 and sapi5).